DXXX-AM

-DXXX (1008 AM) Radyo Ronda is a radio station owned and operated by Radio Philippines Network.
+DXXX (1008 AM) Radyo Ronda is a radio station owned and operated by the Radio Philippines Network.
 The station's studios are located at the 3rd floor, Fairland Property Bldg., Mayor Vitaliano Agan St. (Nuñez Ext.), Zamboanga City.

 History

 The station was established in 1959 as DXJW under 1010 kHz.
 It was owned by Alto Broadcasting System of Antonio Quirino and James Lindenberg, which became ABS-CBN in 1967.
 On September 23, 1972, it was among the stations closed down by the government.
 The following year, it returned on air, this time under its current call letters and current ownership.